HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Broader Impact

 \section{Broader Impact}

-The deployment of machine learning in critical areas such as law enforcement and human resources has raised concerns regarding potential bias and prejudice of such algorithms \cite{frazier2019learning,Poyiadzi2020:Face}.
-In many cases, the apparent bias is not due to algorithmic design but to existing stereotypes inadvertently captured by training data \cite{mehrabi2019survey,Bryant2019}.
-Therefore, the ability to trace an algorithmic prediction back to training data samples could help in mitigating and eventually eliminating model bias in machine learning.
-We caution that the elimination of bias requires systemic efforts that extend well beyond pure algorithmic research.
-Having said that, we believe this work could play a positive role in that direction.
+The deployment of machine learning in critical areas such as law enforcement and human resources has raised concerns regarding potential bias and prejudice of such algorithms~\citep{frazier2019learning,Poyiadzi2020:Face}.
+In many cases, the apparent bias is not due to algorithmic design, but to existing stereotypes inadvertently captured by training data~\citep{mehrabi2019survey,Bryant2019}.
+Therefore, the ability to trace an algorithmic prediction back to training data samples could help mitigate and eventually eliminate model bias in machine learning.
+We caution that the elimination of bias requires systemic efforts that extend far beyond pure algorithmic research.
+Having said that, we believe that this work could play a positive role in that direction.